dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 For versioning of serializable classes, use static field `private static final long serialVersionUID = 1L;` (where the constant value is incremented when needed).
 This "serial version UID" is part of the serialized data, along with the non-transient serialized instance fields.
 On deserialization, a checked `java.io.InvalidClassException` may be thrown (which inherits from `java.io.IOException`).
-Besides the "serial version UID", static fields take no part in (de)serialization.
+Except for the "serial version UID", static fields take no part in (de)serialization.

 Using Java (de)serialization requires the use of a `java.io.ObjectInputStream` and/or `java.io.ObjectOutputStream`.
 Their
 instance methods are: